alexbecker/prompt-injection/paper.typ

 Model selection is driven by several criteria:
 - Instruction-following ability
 - System/user prompt distinction
-- Limitations of available hardware

-In order to run on RTX 4090 GPUs with the maximum available VRAM of 24GB, the practical model size is limited to ~10B parameters in FP16 precision.
+- Ability to run on RTX 4090 GPUs

 Many small model families such as Gemma, Mistral and Qwen2 were not post-trained with distinct system roles.
 Experimentation with models smaller than 3B parameters found they were unable to enforce most or all of the rules tested.
 We chose to focus on the popular Qwen and Llama families of models, testing: